 “It’s one thing to read a page in a book about the Civil Rights Movement,” he says.
 “But it’s another thing entirely to walk down a street in Montgomery, Alabama, and see the Confederate White House, and see how white supremacy is entrenched in day-today life.
 You don’t get that in a mediated experience like a book or a film.”

-This past spring, Hana Dinku, the director of the Department of Multicultural Life—along with Civic Engagement Center associate dean Sedric McClure and Greason—helped a group of Macalester students experience that firsthand, through immersing themselves over nine days in May in some of the places that shaped the country’s Civil Rights Movement.
+This past spring, Hana Dinku, the director of the Department of Multicultural Life—along with Community Engagement Center associate dean Sedric McClure and Greason—helped a group of Macalester students experience that firsthand, through immersing themselves over nine days in May in some of the places that shaped the country’s Civil Rights Movement.
 Following the life of Dr. Martin Luther King Jr. from Georgia to Alabama to Tennessee, the group learned about the thousands of people—including Claudette Colvin, James Baldwin, Ella Baker, Fannie Lou Hamer, Bayard Rustin, and Lillian E. Smith—who organized the movement that King mobilized.
 Their twelve-hour days balanced museum visits, meetings with scholars and other experts, and time for discussion and reflection.

 Earlier this year, the Department of Multicultural Life-led pilot project became the first initiative to be selected to receive funding from the Macalester Fund’s Racial Equity Support designation, to which more than 750 donors have contributed since the designation’s inception in 2020.
 The DML adapted a curriculum and itinerary developed and shared by community collaborator and former Macalester staff member Cynthia Fraction.
 Through an application process, seventeen students representing a wide range of academic disciplines, class years, and lived experiences were selected to participate.